-- i. recommending local student volunteers - ii. generating local sponsorships and funding for receptions - iii. arranging graduate student housing - iv. providing local information - v. generating local publicity - 3.
+- ii.
+Recruiting up to five local student volunteers to staff pre-conference workshops; all local student volunteers will receive free conference registration. - iii.
+Generating local sponsorships and funding for pre-conference workshop breaks. - iv.
+Providing local information to the Conference Chair and Business Office regarding attractions and restaurants. - v.
+Generating local publicity amongst colleagues and students. - vi.
+Identifying potential local Indigenous community partners. - 4.
 Responsibilities of the Strand Coordinators - a) Recruit abstract reviewers: The number required will be based on the number of reviewers and abstract submissions for each strand over the past two years.
 The reviewers must be available for review from the end of the week following the proposal deadline for three weeks.
 Reviewers should be recruited from a variety of institutions and strand-based research interests.
 Ideally, reviewers must be current AAAL members in good standing, although this is not an essential requirement.
 Recruitment should be completed, and a list of reviewers submitted to the Conference Chair by June 1. - b) Add reviewers to conference proposal reviewing program (as needed, pending proposal reviewing program and staff support): Reviewers will use the conference proposal system to evaluate abstracts. - c) Assign abstracts to reviewers: Each proposal needs to be assigned to at least two reviewers.
 Time frame: beginning with the proposal submission (on or around July 15) for approximately 10 days. - d) Coordinate prompt review of all submitted abstracts: The review task involves: - i. rating abstracts using criteria provided in the evaluation form - ii. providing helpful comments to the author about their submission - iii. recommending acceptance/rejection of submissions - iv. recommending alternate formats (e.g., poster, roundtable, etc.) for accepted submissions. - v.
 Specific instructions for how reviewers should conduct the abstract review will be provided by AAAL.
 Each abstract must be evaluated by two readers and, in case of disagreement, by a third reader.
 The Strand Coordinator can serve in the capacity of third reader by completing a formal review, or can ask another reviewer to play this role.
-Time frame: All reviews to be completed within four weeks of the proposal submission closing date, with issues to be addressed by Strand Coordinator within one additional week. - 4.
-Logistical matters may be arranged by the Business Office, as specified in the Standing Rule pertaining to the Business Office. - a) Additional detail on specific tasks and responsibilities will be outlined in the conference project management task list and the conference operating procedures. - b) The task list and the operating procedures will be reviewed annually by the Business Office, Treasurer and First Vice President (Conference Chair). - 5.
-Any proposed changes to the format or availability of the on-site program book will normally be presented to the AAAL Executive Committee by the incoming First Vice President (Conference Chair) at the spring meeting one year prior to the conference, for discussion and approval. - B. Proposal and Scheduling Policies - 1.
-Individuals may submit a maximum of one abstract as first author, whether a paper (including papers presented in a colloquium), a poster, or a roundtable session.
-This means that an individual can only appear once as a single or first author on the program except for in an additional role as a colloquium organizer or discussant or conference workshop presenter.
-An individual may also appear as a co-author/co-presenter of other papers (including papers presented in a colloquium), posters, or roundtable sessions provided they are not first author. - 2.
-First authors are expected to present the research bearing their name, but all authors are encouraged to share in the presentation of co-authored research.
+Time frame: All reviews to be completed within four weeks of the proposal submission closing date, with issues to be addressed by Strand Coordinator within one additional week. - 5.
+Logistical matters may be arranged by the Business Office, as specified in the Standing Rule pertaining to the Business Office. - a) Additional detail on specific tasks and responsibilities will be outlined in the conference project management task list and the conference operating procedures. - b) The task list and the operating procedures will be reviewed annually by the Business Office, Treasurer and First Vice President (Conference Chair). - 6.
+Any proposed changes to the format or availability of the on-site program book will normally be presented to the AAAL Executive Committee by the incoming First Vice President (Conference Chair) at the spring meeting one year prior to the conference, for discussion and approval.